amphoradata/amphoradata.github.io/docs/share_data/create-amphora.md

 title: Create an Amphora
 sidebar_label: Create Amphora
 ---
-An Amphora is a standardised data containers.
+An Amphora is a standardised data container.
 To share your data, you need to create an Amphora then fill it with whatever data you want.

 ## Create the Amphora